shamiul-anik/neon-snake/README.md

 ## 🚀 Quick Start

-This project is designed as a Single File Application.
 There are no build steps, npm installs, or servers required.

-1. Download the snake_game.html file.
+1. Download the `index.html`, `styles.css`, and `scripts.js` files.
+2. Place them in the same directory.
-2. Open it in any modern web browser (Chrome, Firefox, Safari, Edge).
+3. Open `index.html` in any modern web browser (Chrome, Firefox, Safari, Edge).
-3. Play!
+4. Play!

 ## 🛠️ Tech Stack